Nathan McCree

 Nathan McCree (born 27 January 1969) is an English music composer and sound effects editor for multimedia projects including computer games, television, live events, and radio.
 He worked with Core Design between 1996 and 1998, for the first three Tomb Raider games, among others.
 He worked also with high-profile names such as the Spice Girls and Orange.
 In 2008, he became full-time Audio Director for Vatra Games where he worked until 2010.
-After this, he became Audio Director at City Interactive in Warsaw where he worked on Sniper: Ghost Warrior 2 and Alien Rage.
+After this, he became Audio Director at City Interactive in Warsaw where he worked on Sniper: Ghost Warrior 2 and Alien Rage (both 2013).
 McCree then went freelance and set up his own studio in Brno, Czech Republic.

 Early life

 McCree was born in England and is the third child of Patrik McCree and Beverly Allison.
 As a child, he spent time singing in a choir from the age of 6 where he learned about harmonies and progressions from choral music.